ajlende/js-fib-bench/README.md

 # Implementations
 - `iterative`: An iterative approach that you probably learned in class
+- `iterativees6`: An iterative approach with an in-place swap using ES6 array destructuring assignment
 - `recursive`: The naive approach that y'all used to learn recursion
 - `tailcall`: A version that you may have seen in a functional programming class
 - `memoized`: The first dynamic programming algorithm you probably studied